DustinRuetz/Documentastic/readme.md

 1. To use the elegant simplicity of Markdown to write maintainable, well-formatted documentation;
 1. To dynamically generate a table-of-contents (TOC) from the document's headings;
-1. To compile the Markdown file into a platform-agnostic HTML document; and
+1. To compile the Markdown file into a responsive, spec-compliant, platform-agnostic HTML document; and
 1. If desired, to be able to print out documentation and have it be well-formed.

 ## Features

-* Dynamically-generated table-of-contents (TOC) provided by [gulp-doctoc][gulp-doctoc].
-* Markdown-to-HTML conversion provided by [gulp-marked][gulp-marked].
-* Code injection of mandatory `html`, `head`, and `body` elements provided by [gulp-inject][gulp-inject].
-* Proper line breaks and indentation in compiled HTML document provided by [gulp-prettify][gulp-prettify].
+* **Efficient**: Only the documentation files that have been modified are run through the task.
+Courtesy of [gulp-changed][gulp-changed].
+* **Table of Contents**: Manually trying to maintain TOCs is a headache.
+This is why Documentastic uses [gulp-doctoc][gulp-doctoc] to automatically generate a dynamic TOC for you based on the structure of your document's headings.
+* **Easy to Read, Easy to Write**: Reading and writing in Markdown couldn't be simpler... as long as you're at a computer.
+If you're on a mobile device, why should you download yet _another_ app just to read Markdown files?
+Documentastic uses [gulp-marked][gulp-marked] to take your Markdown files and create platform-agnostic HTML documents from them so that they can be read in any browser.
+* **Function or Form - Why Not Both?**: For best browser compatibility and to avoid nasty surprises, HTML documents should be well-formed and comply with the W3C specification.
+	* Documentastic keeps your working Markdown file clean _and_ your published HTML document compliant by using [gulp-inject][gulp-inject] to inject HTML code partials containing the required `<doctype>`, `<html>`, `<head>`, and `<body>` elements.
+	* If you want to review the published HTML document's code directly, [gulp-prettify][gulp-prettify] has got you covered with proper line breaks and indentation.
+* **Platform-Agnostic**: Free ~~yourself~~ your documentation from the chains of platform dependency and vendor lock-in.
+As long as you have a browser, you can read your documents.
+* **Responsive**: Documents are responsive and will scale gracefully according to device screen size.
-* CSS styling provided by the [GitHub Markdown Stylesheet][gh-md-ss].
+* **Stylin'**: CSS styling courtesy of the [GitHub Markdown Stylesheet][gh-md-ss].
+* **Printer-Friendly**: Documents are printer-friendly by default.
-* Smooth-scrolling on all internal links via [jquery-smooth-scroll][jq-ss].
+* **Smooth Moves**: Smooth-scrolling is added to all internal links (i.e. everything in the document's TOC) courtesy of [jquery-smooth-scroll][jq-ss].
-* Document's `title` automatically generated from `h1` tag contents.
+* The `title` for all documents is automatically generated from the contents of the `h1` element.
-* `target="_blank"` attribute automatically added to all external links.
+* The `target="_blank"` attribute is automatically added to all external links.
-* Documents are designed to be responsive and scale gracefully according to device screen size.
-* All documents are printer-friendly by default.

 ## Licence